MicroEJ/docs/ApplicationDeveloperGuide/nls.rst

 ^^^^^^^^^

 Keep in mind that offboard conversion is only relevant to translated strings.
-It is important to note that all other fields, such as message identifiers and display names, are not converted as they are not intended to be displayed.
+It is important to note that all other fields, such as message identifiers and display names, are not converted as they are not intended to be rendered.

 .. code-block:: console